scottgriv/Post.e/README.md

     - Sort Posts by *Newest*:
         - *Newest* consists of the most *recent* posts using the `Post_Created` date column in descending order.
         - `WHERE Post_Created DESC`.
-    - Sort Posts by *Home* experience:
+    - Sort Posts by the *Home* experience:
         - *Home* uses a number of columns to create a fun user feed experience using the below `WHERE` clause:
         - `WHERE Post_Love_Count DESC, Post_Pin_Count DESC, Post_Reply_Count, Post_Created DESC`.
-    - Click on the Profile name to segue to the users Profile screen.
+    - Click on the Profile name to segue to the user Profile screen.
 ---
 <img src="./images/phone_interaction.gif" width="19%" height="19%"/>

 - **Interaction Screen:** <br>
     - View New Users on the App.
-    - Click on the Profile name to segue to the users Profile screen.
+    - Click on the Profile name to segue to the user Profile screen.
     - Follow or Unfollow users directly from this screen.
 ---
 <img src="./images/phone_profile.gif" width="19%" height="19%"/>